Hussein119/Car-service-App-API/README.md

 To run this API locally, follow these steps:

 1. Clone this repository to your local machine.
-2. Install dependencies using [package manager].
+2. Install dependencies using npm install.
 3. Configure environment variables and database connections.
-4. Run the API with [start command].
+4. Run the API with npm start.
-5. Access API documentation at [documentation URL] for endpoint details.

 ## Contributing